RETIT/quarkus-carbon-emissions/README.md

 # quarkus-carbon-emissions
-Demo on how to publish carbon emissions for quarkus microservices.
+Demo on how to publish carbon emissions for quarkus microservices using a simple Service that just provides three endpoints called getData (HTTP GET), postData (HTTP GET) and deleteData (HTTP DELETE).

 In order to use the service you need to start an OpenTelemetry Collector, a Prometheus instance and Grafana using the following docker command from the root directory of the project: